and size distribution

 - Applicable to multimodal distributions

 Figure 1.
-Size distribution of silver nanoparticles in aqueous suspension as obtained from the analysis of SAXS data acquired on the Nano-inXider with XSACT software.
+Size distribution of dilute silver nanoparticles in aqueous suspension obtained from SAXS data acquired on the Nano-inXider.
+The data analysis was performed with XSACT software.

 The availability of the scattering intensity in absolute units enables the accurate determination of volume fractions.